For life threatening emergencies call 911.

 Call the Truck Safety Hotline 1-800-248-6782 or use the online form

 to report a truck speeding, tailgating, changing lanes unsafely, or spilling its load.
-This service is provide by ODOT's Motor Carrier Transportation Division.
+This service is provide by ODOT's Commerce and Compliance Division.

 How do I report dirty or unsafe conditions at a rest area?

-Many of the safety rest areas along state highways and freeways are managed by the Oregon Travel Experience
+Many of the safety rest areas along state highways and freeways are managed by the Oregon Travel Information Council

 and open the Travel Center drop-down menu.